-The Four Seasons | Having interned for the Ritz Carlton, I’m a bit of a sucker for the level of service at hotels of this calibre.
+- The Four Seasons | Having interned for the Ritz Carlton, I’m a bit of a sucker for the level of service at hotels of this caliber.
 I was lucky to spend a couple of nights here with a friend once and the Buenos Aires Four Seasons does not disappoint.

 The spa and pool are a highlight if you’re visiting in summer.
 Not to mention the restaurants on property (Elena and Pony Line are two of my favorite places for a special night out).
-Check availability here.

 It’s rare to have access to historic palaces like this in Buenos Aires, let alone to be able to sleep in one.
 The spa, the tea time, the brunch, it’s expensive but if you like to travel in luxury, this is it.
-Check availability here.
+Stay in Palacio Duahu here.

-- Dazzler by Wyndham | For something a little more within reach price wise, the Dazzler by Wyndham is a great option.
+- Dazzler by Wyndham | For something a little more within reach price-wise, the Dazzler by Wyndham is a great option.
 It is just around the corner from the Recoleta Cemetery so the location is perfect.

-Airbnb in Recoleta
+Apartments in Recoleta

 Villa Crespo is where to stay in Buenos Aires if you want to feel like you’re off the beaten path but in reality, you’re right next door to the beaten path.

 Villa Crespo borders Palermo Soho so you’re right next to all the action, not that you need it.

 This neighborhood also has some of my favorite murals and street art in the city.
 There are some seriously impressive works of art, just wander the streets and you’ll be sure to stumble upon some cool pieces.

-The blocks closest to Cordoba Avenue have the most bars and restaurants as well as the outlets (in case you’re looking for a bargain).
+The blocks closest to Cordoba Avenue have the most bars and restaurants as well as outlets (in case you’re looking for a bargain).
 Murillo Street, aka leather paradise, is also here.

 After Palermo Soho’s explosive popularity, real estate agents were climbing over themselves to re-brand other neighborhoods in its likeness.

 The name hasn’t really stuck, thank God.
 However, some apartment owners are still trying to ride Palermo’s coattails.

 Where to Stay in Villa Crespo

 This is one of the most popular areas to stay in Buenos Aires.
 Personally, it’s also my least favorite.

 That’s where the action must be, no?
 And yeah, there’s action there, but it’s not the kind I like to return home to each night.

 While it’s not nearly on the grand scale as New York, I find staying here a bit like staying on Times Square.

-Where to Stay in Buenos AIres for first Timers
+Where to Stay in Buenos Aires for First Timers